marcuscrodriguez/operant/readme.md

 # Behavioral Modification System using Operant Conditioning Mock Up PSYC-3220-U71: Learning

-This project implements a digital behavioral modification program grounded in classical and operant conditioning theory.
+This project implements a digital behavioral modification program grounded in operant conditioning theory.
 It is tailored to an individual with ADHD, using real-time behavioral logging, preference-based reinforcement, and adaptive consequence delivery.

 ---